benzai10/bzt-website/content/blog/my-ode-to-thinkpads-part-1/index.md

 I already installed Linux for robotics-related development with [ROS](https://www.ros.org/).
 Step-by-step, I started my way out of the Apple ecosystem.
-Later in that year, half of the display backlight on my Macbook went out of order, so it was time to find a new laptop.
+Later in that year, half of the display backlight on my Macbook went dark, so it was time to find a new laptop.

 I researched on the Internet and found out that Lenovo Thinkpads, even or in particular, older models were a great match to use with Linux.
 Living in Seoul,